-On April 15, 2016, the Ministry approved the Company's progression into the next phase of exploration on the Sharon License.
-Accordingly, the work program for the Sharon License has been extended into the first Renewal Phase, which on October 16, 2017, was extended by the Ministry to March 2019.
+On April 15, 2016, the Ministry approved the entering the next phase of the Sharon License, which has been extended into the first Renewal Phase, which on October 16, 2017, was extended by the Ministry to March 2019.
 The Second Renewal phase is until March 2020.
-Furthermore, the Company's exploration obligations have been reduced by 50% to correspond with the relinquishment of 50% of the acreage in the license, as required under the Eco Namibia Petroleum Agreement for the Sharon License.
+The Ministry further approved the Company's request to terminate 50% of its licensing obligation corresponding with the relinquishment of 50% of the acreage in the license which was a requirement of the Petroleum Agreement.
 This relinquishment pertains to the eastern half of the Sharon Block.
 The Company considers this shallow section non-prospective.